 3 tart apples, any variety

-2 tablespoons organic sugar + 1/3 cup for the cake
+2 tablespoons + 1/3 cup granulated sugar

 3/4 cup all purpose flour

 3/4 cup buckwheat flour

 2 teaspoons cinnamon